Twitchkidd/gfcom-dep-2020/_posts/good-morning-react.md

 MoreLessShadowElement ...
 NavIndicator ...
 NavIndicatorText ... of course allposts isn't defined, it's allPosts with a capital P ... useTabState ... hmmm ...
 TabLinks ...

 OOOHHH MY GOOOD IT RENDERED!
 IT'S BEAUTIFUL!

+// Oh crap, so it's 2:58.
+I just took Dawa to Bluff Point for a run.
+That's sixteen miles towing fifty pounds, round trip.
+Sometimes I tend to exercise more when I'm stressed.
+Pretty stressed right now, lol.
+Let's light a fire under my ass by publishing this heap of garbage, though!
+To the future!